 Those tart teammates, lemons and limes, are born winners.
 They’re also surprisingly versatile, adding to and enhancing the flavors of just about any food while offering powerful antioxidants.
-The two citrus fruits even have antimicrobial properties.

 Lemons and limes are great kitchen staples.
 Just a squeeze here and there can make a world of difference in just about any meal.
 The right amount will not make the dish taste like citrus, but simply brighten the flavors already present.
-For some great lemon recipes try our Lemony Mushroom Pasta and our delicious Lemon Soy Baked Tofu, Fish, or Chicken.